 Way 1: Real-time process monitoring replaces manual observations

-24/7 monitoring captures every process variation and improvement opportunity that manual Gemba walks miss.
-The technology provides automated visibility into productivity and resource utilization through intelligent detection templates.
-For instance, "Vehicle Absent" and "Crowding" analytics reveal bottlenecks and underutilized resources in real-time.
+Around-the-clock observation captures many process variations and optimization opportunities that manual Gemba walks miss.
+The technology delivers automated visibility into productivity and resource utilization through intelligent detection templates.
+For instance, "Vehicle Absent" and "Crowding" analytics reveal bottlenecks and underutilized resources as they happen.

 The system's natural language search capabilities allow teams to quickly find specific events or patterns without watching hours of footage.
-Instead of spending days reviewing video to understand a process variation, you can search for "forklift delays at station 3" and instantly access relevant clips with timestamped data.
+Instead of spending days reviewing video to understand a process variation, you can search for "forklift delays at station 3" and access relevant clips without delay with timestamped data.

-Way 2: Automated waste identification across all shifts
+Way 2: Automated waste detection across all shifts

 Hidden process waste compounds into major productivity losses when minor inefficiencies in material handling, unnecessary motion, and waiting time go undetected.
-Video AI exposes these invisible drains on efficiency through sophisticated pattern recognition.
+Video AI exposes these invisible drains on efficiency through advanced pattern recognition.

 Computer vision analytics detect inefficient movement patterns, excessive waiting times, and other forms of waste invisible to periodic observation.
-The technology identifies:
+The technology uncovers:

 Material handling inefficiencies